mlazarev/MoogOne/README.md

 It's December of 2021 and this project is actively being developed.
 If six months have passed since this date and no comits have been made, it's possible for it to become stale.
 Otherwise, here's where we are:

 * Able to read and write m1p files
-* Created a basic hiearchy of Attributes (currently just Oscillator)
+* Created a basic hiearchy of Modules (currently working with Oscillator)
-* Defined a Parameter which is controlled via key/value pair
+* Defined Parameter types (double, int, string, boolean) which are backed by strongly typed key/value pair
-* Able to randomize float values of a Parameter
+* Able to randomize values of a Parameter (double, int, and possible strings)